albertrex/albertrex.github.io/_posts/2024-12-31-Tidying Up with Landscape Architects.markdown

 Namely, in positioning and spruiking ourselves in terms of *restoration*, what we inevitably come to represent, in the eyes of your typical architect or engineer, is the *redemption* of their otherwise difficult to justify excesses.
 I find well meaning people (and most architects are) broadly anxious about what we __Doers__ are __Doing__ in the world.
 They know (like me) that the impulses to __Build Beautiful Things__ and to __Get Things Done__ are essentially __Good__ and optimistic ones, but as well-informed people they also know that demolishing buildings that are basically fine, pouring thousands of tonnes of concrete, and the inescapably compromised nature of extractive supply chains essential to __Building__ many __Beautiful Things__ are becoming increasingly difficult to justify.

-Most people I know in the built environment professions (like me) are foundationally uneasy about the justifiability of the environments they build.
+Most people I know in the built environment professions are (like me) foundationally uneasy about how they can justify the environments they build.

 And often in the dynamics of live projects I find it's the absolving of these underlying anxieties that becomes the landscape architect's most valuable contribution to the design team.
-Whether it's through the restoration of indigenous vegetation, environmental remediation, or increased canopy cover: the really compelling *restoration* we often find ourselves offering - the one that pays the bills - is the *restoration* of the self-confidence of well-meaning architects who are regrettably finding it increasingly difficult to justify their impulse to __Build Beautiful Things__ while also still being able to look their kids in the eyes.
+Whether it's through the restoration of indigenous vegetation, environmental remediation, or increased canopy cover: the really compelling *restoration* we often find ourselves offering - the one that pays the bills - is the *restoration* of the self-confidence of well-meaning architects who are regrettably finding it increasingly difficult to justify their impulse to __Build Beautiful Things__ while also still being able to look their kids in the eye.

 <figure style="text-align: center;">
   <img src="{{ site.baseurl }}/assets/Blog/post02_moses.jpg" alt="Moeses on Red Beam" style="max-width: 100%; height: auto;">